telerik/fiddler-everywhere-docs/knowledge-base/how-to-install-fiddler-root-certificate-on-windows.md

 ## Contact us

-In case you have more questions or need assistance configuring the root certificate on WIndows, then you can reach out to our support team through the **Contact Support** option.
+In case you have more questions or need help configuring the root certificate on WIndows, then you can reach out to our support team through the **Contact Support** option.